plmrlnsnts/commentator/readme.md

 $ composer require plmrlnsnts/commentator
 ```

-## Prerequisites

-Run the following command to publish files we will need later on.
+Run the following command to publish config and migration files.

 ```bash
 php artisan vendor:publish --provider="Plmrlnsnts\Commentator\CommentatorServiceProvider"
 ```

-You can change the `User` namespace in `config/commentator.php`.
+If you are using a different namespace for the `User` model, change them in `config/commentator.php`.

 ```php
 return [